|

 (The division bar.)

 We will explain below why that is true .
-This property expresses the fact that multiplication and division are inverse operations.
+Because of this property we say that multiplication and division are inverse operations.

 On dividing the dividend and divisor by the same number: